 (1) The mortality table used was developed based on CalPERS' specific data.
-The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
-Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
-For more details on this table, please refer to the CalPERS Experience Study and review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study and Review of Actuarial Assumptions.
+Mortality rates incorporate full generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the 2021 experience study report from November 2021 that can be found on the CalPERS website.

-^{} Fiscal year 2015 was the first year of implementation, therefore only nine years are shown.
+^{} Fiscal year 2015 was the first year of implementation.